ericnx/canvas-to-googletasks/README.md

 # canvas-to-googletasks
-Imports Canvas assignments over to Google Calendar as new tasks.
+Imports Canvas assignments over to Google Calendar as new tasks..